11. Matrices and other arrays#

 Note

-Section 11.3 notes that comparisons involving matrices are performed in an elementwise manner, for example:
+Section 11.3 notes that comparisons involving matrices are performed in an elementwise manner.
+For example:

 A>7